 - In fact, it has been estimated that 82% of internet use will be for streaming video by 2022 (Cisco, 2021).

 More than 90% of marketers agree that videos have helped increase user understanding of their product or service.

 By combining this with a live element, you can increase audience engagement, as the audience becomes a part of the content and are no longer passive spectators.

-To learn more about hosting a live event on YouTube, read: In Focus: Public Virtual Events (utilising Youtube Streaming) – Outsourced Events %
+To learn more about hosting a live event on YouTube, read our article on Public Virtual Events.

 For many, video outperforms other marketing tools.
 Needless to say, for marketers, video should be an essential part of their toolkit.